pulumi/pulumi-terraform-module/README.md

 As a Pulumi user you also now have access to the mature and rich ecosystem of public Terraform modules that you can mix and match with the rest of your Pulumi code.

-## Bugs
+## Maturity

+The project is in experimental phase as we are starting to work with partners to iron out practical issues and reach preview level of maturity.
+There might be some breaking changes still necessary to reach our goal of of enabling as many Terraform modules execute seamlessly under Pulumi as possible.

-This provider may not yet work as expected.
-Known limitations include but are not limited to:
+Known limitations at this point include but are not limited to:

 - using the `transforms` resource option
 - targeted updates via `pulumi up --target ...`
 - protecting individual resources deployed by the module

+## Bugs

 If you are having issues, we would love to hear from you as we work to make this product better: